Andrew MacLean is the author of the Atlantic Canadian newspaper column called Backyard History, which is published weekly in over a dozen newspapers.

 Inspired by recalling the long stories about local lore he heard from his grandfather in the tiny village of Tide Head, MacLean began digging deep into obscure moments in Maritimes history as a pandemic passion project.

-Only two months later, after posting a story called “Drinking in the Maritimes” he was offered his first weekly history column in The Daily Gleaner – the very newspaper he delivered as a boy.
+One month later he was offered his first weekly history column in The Daily Gleaner – the very newspaper he delivered as a boy.
+Now he's in nineteen newspapers per week.